kubernetes/kubernetes/cluster/juju/bundles/README.md

 The master controls the Kubernetes cluster.
 It manages for the worker nodes and provides the primary interface for control by the user.

-### Kubernetes minion
+### Kubernetes node

-The minions are the servers that perform the work.
-Minions must communicate with the master and run the workloads that are assigned to them.
+The nodes are the servers that perform the work.
+Nodes must communicate with the master and run the workloads that are assigned to them.